dhingratul/Unified-Face-Landmark-and-Gender-Recognition/README.md

 1. Face landmarking is done using dlib
 2. Gender Classifier based on Deep Learning, and PCA are both trained on LFW deep funelled dataset
 3. Images in ../data/ with prefix '0_{}.jpg' are from LFW and '1_{}.jpg' from COCO dataset
 4. Deep Learning based method is two times(2x) slower than simpler model just using PCA, but Deep Learning based method for gender classification is more accurate.
-See ../data/0_2.jpg for the image from same distribution(LFW), and ../data/1_1.jpg for image from a different distribution(COCO)
+See performance of both the models on ../data/0_2.jpg for the image from same distribution(LFW), and ../data/1_1.jpg for image from a different distribution(COCO)
 5. The model works well with multiple images in a frame, see ../data/0_6.jpg

 # Credits